cmuscioly/cmuscioly.github.io/tournament.md

 # Events
 <hr>
 We plan to run all 23 of the official 2019 Division C events.
-We will not be running any trial events, but this is subject to change.
+We will not be running any trial events.
 Wherever it makes a difference, we will be following **regional rules**.

 # Accommodations
 <hr>